MEMS: Lithography

 It is known that focused-ion beam lithography has the capability of writing extremely fine lines (less than 50 nm line and space has been achieved) without proximity effect.
 However, because the writing field in ion-beam lithography is quite small, large area patterns must be created by stitching together the small fields.

 Ion track technology is a deep cutting tool with a resolution limit around 8 nm applicable to radiation resistant minerals, glasses and polymers.
 It is capable of generating holes in thin films without any development process.
 Structural depth can be defined either by ion range or by material thickness.
 Aspect ratios up to several 104 can be reached.
 The technique can shape and texture materials at a defined inclination angle.
 Random pattern, single-ion track structures and an aimed pattern consisting of individual single tracks can be generated.

 X-ray lithography is a process used in the electronic industry to selectively remove parts of a thin film.
 It uses X-rays to transfer a geometric pattern from a mask to a light-sensitive chemical photoresist, or simply "resist", on the substrate.
 A series of chemical treatments then engraves the produced pattern into the material underneath the photoresist.

-A simple way to carve or create patterns on the surface of nanodiamonds without damaging them could lead to a new generation of photonic devices.
 Diamond patterning is a method of forming diamond MEMS.
 It is achieved by the lithographic application of diamond films to a substrate such as silicon.
 The patterns can be formed by selective deposition through a silicon dioxide mask, or by deposition followed by micromachining or focused ion beam milling.